Fighting Public Corruption

-Department of Justice lawyers and investigators bring corruption cases against public officials at all levels of local and state government in North Carolina.
+Department of Justice lawyers bring corruption cases against public officials at all levels of local and state government in North Carolina.

 Investigating Public Corruption